EqualityAI/EqualityML/equalityml-r/README.md

 ## Quick tour

-Check out the example below to see how EqualityML can be used to evaluate the fairness of a Ml model and dataset.
+Check out the example below to see how EqualityML can be used to evaluate the fairness of a ML application and how to mitigate their dataset.

 ```
 library(fairmodels)